oezyurty/ClickstreamDMM/README.md

 ## Dataset

 We made our experiments on a clickstream dataset provided by our partner company.
-We cannot release the dataset, however, we suggest having the following files for a straight-forward usage of our algorithm.
+Here, we release the completely anonymized pre-processed dataset for the benchmarking, which you can find in [data](#data) folder.

-To be aligned with our AttDMM *Clickstream*DMM, you need to have the following files under each split directory.
+To be aligned with our AttDMM *Clickstream*DMM, you need to have the following files under each split directory. (e.g. [splits0](#data/splits0))
 1. Time-series of pages:
 	1. timeseries_train.npy
 	1. timeseries_val.npy